alex-pt01/Network-and-Computer-Security/README.md

 This section expands on the introductory paragraph to give readers a better understanding of your project.
 Include a brief description and answer the question, "what problem does this project solve?"

-Our hospital provides urgent care, open 24/7 (24 hours, 7 days a week) as well as speciality consultations, including: orthopedy, cardiology, and dermatology. ##MAIS????
+Our hospital provides urgent care, open 24/7 (24 hours, 7 days a week) as well as speciality consultations, including: orthopedy, cardiology, and dermatology.

 ### Built With

 In order to create the applications we used the django framework with the SQLite database since it allows rapid development of secure and maintainable websites.
-In order to develop the CA (Certificate Authority) we used OpenSSL that is free, open-source library used for digital certificates and the libraries used for cryptography were: ##TODO
+In order to develop the CA (Certificate Authority) we used OpenSSL that is free, open-source library used for digital certificates and the libraries used for cryptography were:

 * [Django](https://www.djangoproject.com/) - Python web framework
 * [SQLite](https://www.sqlite.org/index.html) - SQL database engine